-Information about Backup to External Hard Drive
+Why Backup Files to External Hard Drive?

 To start with backup to external hard drive, we must first learn what external hard drive is.
 External hard drive refers to a storage facility which has been considered as the most fast and most easy way to back up large amounts of data.
 Normally, hard drive is connected to the computer via USB ports.

 When you practice any of this three backup mode, it will allow you to create backup image file to one partition of the local disk, or networks such as NAS, or backup to external hard drive.
 To handle this operation, you must plug in a hard drive to your computer in advance.

-How to Backup to External Hard Drive
+Backup Data to External Drive with Free Backup Software

 Actually, backup to external hard drive share the same steps with backup to local, the only difference between them lays in the destination path.
 To create backup to external hard drive, you must start a backup task first.

 How to backup to external hard drive?

-Step 1: Click Partition Backup to open a new window as follows.
+Step 1.
+Click Partition Backup to open a new window as follows.
 Click to choose a partition you need to backup.

-Step 2: You can simply plug your external hard drive, and choose an external hard drive as your destination path.
+Step 2.
+You can simply plug your external hard drive, and choose an external hard drive as your destination path.

-Step 3: Execute this operation by clicking “Start Backup”
+Step 3.
+Execute this operation by clicking “Start Backup”

 To sum up, backup to external hard drive has two prerequisites, a normal external hard drive and a powerful backup software.
 Before this process, you should make sure that your external hard drive’s capacity is large enough to accommodate the whole size of the partition which you need to backup.